St. Charles Borromeo Seminary

 The integrity of this seminary is based on the needs of the parent church; canons, rubrics, ethics and beliefs.
 We will act with integrity in our dealings with all seminarians and also with the general public.
 Christian ethics dictates that we treat all seminarians with honor and respect.
 We decry any form of discrimination based on race, creed, color, national origin, sexual persuasion or orientation.

-This seminary will report directly to the Bishop’s Council of the parent church, and will be evaluated by it’s ecclesiastical peers.
+This seminary will report directly to the Bishop’s Council and Patriarch of the parent church, and will be evaluated by it’s ecclesiastical peers.

 The integrity of this institution is based on biblical principles and theological methodology.
 These principles outweigh any secular university (seminary) principles of collegiate learning.
 The methodologies of both biblical and systematic theology are embraced.